Contents

 As most average golfers have lower swing speeds, a softer ball will be more suitable for their game.

-An average golfer is advised to experiment with golf balls with a compression rating between 70 and 90 from various manufacturers before finally deciding which one is the best for their needs.
+An average golfer is advised to experiment with golf balls with a compression rating between 70 and 90 from various manufacturers before finally deciding which is best for their needs.

 Can an Average Golfer Use Pro V1?